 Seeing the disappointment in their eyes at an answer that didn’t convey overflowing exuberance, I would always add a caveat:

 “Yes, of course I am excited.
 I’m going on safari!!!!
 But, with so much to do beforehand, I just haven’t had time to wallow in that feeling.”

 I remember when I first went away in 2006.
 Before I left, my trip was the only thing I would talk about: where I was going, what I was going to do, and the adventures I would have.
 Back then, my exuberance was overflowing.

 And then I left.

 Days went by and I felt no different.

 In my mind, this trip was going to be life-altering.
 It was going to change everything — inside and out.
-And it did — but not right away.
-And while I wouldn’t change the path I’ve taken to this moment in my life, I still remember that disappointment… disappointment that was born out of expectations created by naïvety.
+And it did, but not right away.
+And while I wouldn’t change the path I’ve taken to this moment in my life, I still remember that disappointment… disappointment born of expectations created by naïveté.

 Now, before trips, instead of jumping up and down, I shut them out of my mind.
-Yes, I am excited for Africa.
+Yes, I’m excited for Africa.
 Yes, I was super excited for Japan.
 But as the Buddha said, with no expectations come no disappointments.

-Maybe it is all those movies I watch or just an overactive imagination, but I build up trips in my mind to the point where what I think will happen never matches what actually does — and while what does happen is always amazing, it becomes less amazing when measured against the expectations in my mind.
+Maybe it’s all those movies I watch or just an overactive imagination, but I build up trips in my mind to the point where what I think will happen never matches what actually does.
+And while what does happen is always amazing, it becomes less amazing when measured against the expectations in my mind.

-Over the last few weeks, I have coincidentally learned a lot about expectations.
-Buddha was right – they lead to nothing but disappointment.
-Often when we have the highest expectations we suffer the greatest disappointments.
+Over the last few weeks, I’ve coincidentally learned a lot about expectations.
+Buddha was right: they lead to nothing but disappointment.
+Often when we have the highest expectations, we suffer the greatest disappointments.